 9. Join a badge buying group.
 If you’re part of a group, you have a better chance at scoring a badge to SDCC than if you’re working alone.
 Check out the Friends of CC Forum to find a group to join.

 10. Keep an eye on your email.
-CCI doesn’t give much advance notice of Open Registration, but when they do, it’ll be to the email address you used to set up your Member ID.
+CCI doesn’t give much advance notice of Returning Registration or Open Registration, but when they do, it’ll be to the email address you used to set up your Member ID.
 They generally provide about a week’s notice.